 Nothing is more frustrating than having your project stalled during the review process.
 For larger projects that disturb one or more acres, a common cause for delay is failing to get coverage under the EPA’s construction stormwater permit.
 To keep things moving, make sure you secure this coverage before you apply for your local permit.
 Ensuring you meet all federal and local requirements from the very beginning is the key to a smoother review.
 It’s much easier to get everything in order upfront than to fix problems later, especially when your Construction General Permit is on the line.

-Helpful Resources for Your Permit Application
+Where to Find Help for Your Permit Application

 Getting a land disturbance permit can feel like a big task, but you don’t have to go it alone.
 Many local governments and professional services offer tools and support to help you get your application approved without unnecessary headaches.
 Knowing where to find these resources is the first step toward a smoother process.
 From digital portals that simplify submissions to official checklists that keep you on track, the right help is available.
 Think of these resources as your support system for getting your project started on the right foot.